Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Highlights:

-Local tip: MacCallum Pool is closed regularly for cleaning, so check before visiting.
+Local tip: MacCallum Pool is closed once a week for cleaning, usually on a weekday but check before visiting.

 Length: 3km as a circuit or continue round to Mosman Bay Wharf